ThomasByr/point-cloud-visualizer/README.md

 - the parser is no longer bloating the main file
 - fixed a bug where points where created with wrong color
 - modified `--only` to accept range (type `--only "<=N"` for older behavior)
+- support for json5 config files
+- `--make_parent` option to not fail if the parent directory in `--save` does not exist

 </details>